Opening Tues Feb 24, 6-9pm

 DISPATCHES FROM THE GLOBAL SOUTH

-Friday exists to enable the discovery of rising creative voices from the Global South, curating art, objects, and editions from across the Middle East, South Asia, and beyond.
-Our space blends an art gallery with a design concept store to create a rotating seasonal platform celebrating brown artists, designers, and artisans.
+Friday exists to honor rising creative voices from the Global South, curating art, objects, and editions from across the Middle East, Latin America, South Asia, and beyond.
+Our space blends an art gallery with a cultural salon series to create a rotating seasonal platform celebrating brown artists and designers.

 PAST EXHIBITIONS